The Man Who Stole the Sun

-The Man Who Stole the Sun (太陽を盗んだ男, Taiyō o Nusunda Otoko) is a 1979 Japanese thriller film, directed by Hasegawa Kazuhiko.
+The Man Who Stole the Sun (太陽を盗んだ男, Taiyō o Nusunda Otoko) is a 1979 Japanese thriller film, directed by Kazuhiko Hasegawa.

 Plot

 Makoto Kido, a high school science and chemistry teacher, has decided to build his own atomic bomb.
 Before stealing plutonium isotopes from Tōkai Nuclear Power Plant, he is involved in the botched hijack of one of his school's buses during a field trip.
 Along with a police detective, Yamashita, he is able to overcome the hijacker and is publicly hailed as a hero.
 He also gets close with a female radio personality nicknamed "Zero".

 Meanwhile, Makoto is able to extract enough plutonium from his stolen isotopes to create two bombs.
-One is genuine, the other contains only enough radioactive material to be detectable, but otherwise a useless.
+One is genuine, the other contains only enough radioactive material to be detectable, but is otherwise useless.
 He plants the second "bomb" in a public lavatory and phones the police.
 He demands that Yamashita take the case to investigate him.
 Since Makoto speaks to the police through a voice scrambler, Yamashita is unaware that Makoto is behind the whole thing.

 Makoto next manages to extort the government into having baseball games broadcast in their entirety rather than stopping the coverage at 9pm (as per standard practice).
 Flush with success, Makoto follows a suggestion by Zero to use the real bomb to extort the government into allowing the Rolling Stones to play in Japan (despite a ban due to Keith Richards's arrest for narcotics possession).
 The request is soon granted and the band eventually is scheduled to play in Tokyo.

 As Makoto makes his way to the concert with the bomb, Yamashita follows him.
 Makoto pulls out a gun and forces Yamashita to a rooftop.
 Makoto reveals that he was the extortionist and gets into a fight with Yamashita.
 Eventually, the two fall from the roof whilst Makoto holds on to the bomb.
 He is saved by grabbing onto a power line.
 Yamashita is not so lucky and falls to his death.
 Still in possession of the bomb, Makoto decides to leave.
 As he walks away, a ticking sound, then an explosion, is heard.